ediazrod/mailpiler-install-pve-debian12/README.md

 # mailpiler-install-pve-lxc-debian11

-This script for install mailpiler debian11
+Script to install mailpiler on debian11